akikito0/notes/ancestry-and-diet.md

 > propagating to all the continents during the age of European exploration.
 >
 > [Wikipedia - Rice](https://en.wikipedia.org/wiki/Rice)

+Historically, Europeans probably ate some foods similar to these, at least during the most recent few thousands of years... tubers, grains similar to rice... however they were surely not staples, especially for hunter-gatherer/ANE people, in the way that animal foods, fruits and berries were.

 ### Where am I going with this?